IMPORTANT: DEADLINE TO SUBMIT APPLICATIONS EXTENDED UNTIL 1 JUNE 2020.

-The aim of the visit is to discuss research collaboration with German scientists with the ultimate goal of developing longer-term collaboration, perhaps through other Deutsche Forschungsgemeinschaft (DFG, or German Research Foundation) programmes.
+The aim of the visit is to initiate research collaboration between African and German scientists with the ultimate goal of developing longer-term links, perhaps through other Deutsche Forschungsgemeinschaft (DFG, or German Research Foundation) programmes.
 DFG will cover health insurance, travel expenses and provide subsistence costs for the stay in Germany.
 The administration and financial operation of TWAS is undertaken by UNESCO in accordance with an agreement signed by the two organizations.

-- Applicants must be nationals of a sub-Saharan African country, including South Africa, and hold a research position in sub-Saharan Africa.
+- Applicants must be nationals of a sub-Saharan African country, including South Africa, and hold a research position in sub-Saharan African country.

-- Applicants already on site in Germany are not eligible.
+- Applicants already on site in Germany or with an established collaboration with the intended host are not eligible.

 - Women scientists are especially encouraged to apply.